nf-core/coproid/docs/output.md

 This directory contains all the output files of DamageProfiler (see multiqc section above)

-## MultiQC

-[MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.
-Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.

 ## alignments

 This directory contains the alignment `.bam` files for aligned and aligned sequences to each target genome.